HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

    - Pop the current node from the stack.
    - Reset the insertion mode appropriately.

-10) A start tag whose tag name is "rawpart"
-   - Insert an HVML element for the token.
-   - Push the element onto the stack of open elements so that it is the new current node.
-   - Switch the tokenizer to the template data state and set JSONEE flag is off.
-   - Let the original insertion mode be the current insertion mode.
-   - Switch the insertion mode to "text".

-11) An end tag whose tag name is "rawpart"
-   - If the current node is not a `rawpart` element, then this is a parse error; ignore it.
-   - Pop the current node from the stack.
-   - Reset the insertion mode appropriately.

-12) A start tag whose tag name is "head"
+10) A start tag whose tag name is "head"
-13) Any other end tag
+11) Any other end tag
    - Parse error.
 Ignore the token.

-14) A start tag whose tag name is "init", "set", "bind", or "listen"
+12) A start tag whose tag name is "init", "set", "bind", or "listen"
    - Insert an HVML element for the token.

-15) Anything else
+13) Anything else
    - Pop the current node (which will be the head element) off the stack of open elements.
    - Switch the insertion mode to "after head".
    - Reprocess the token.